-EVENT CAUSE SOLUTION Loss of Sample A, B The sample is missing Check the sample line and the sample reservoir Result Alarm A, B The value of the result exceeded the preset threshold User must take action to decrease the amount of analyte in the sample, if it's a cause of concerns Reagent Low The reagents are almost over Replace the reagents Calibration Alarm A, B The calibration of the instrument failed Check wether the analyzer is in good working conditions, the cell is clean and the calibration solution is correctly grabbed by the instrument.
-Eventually check if your calibration solution is at the expected concentration and has been prepared correctly Validation error The validation of the instrument failed Check wether the analyzer is in good working conditions, the cell is clean and the validation solution is correctly grabbed by the instrument.
+EVENT CAUSE SOLUTION Loss of Sample A, B The sample is missing Check the sample line and the sample reservoir Result Alarm A, B The value of the result exceeded the preset threshold User must take action to decrease the amount of analyte in the sample, if it's a cause of concerns Reagent Low The reagents level is below the given threshold Replace the reagents Calibration Alarm A, B The calibration of the instrument fell outside of the given limits Check wether the analyzer is in good working conditions, the cell is clean and the calibration solution is correctly grabbed by the instrument.
+Eventually check if your calibration solution is at the expected concentration and has been prepared correctly Validation error The validation of the instrument fell outside of the given limits Check wether the analyzer is in good working conditions, the cell is clean and the validation solution is correctly grabbed by the instrument.
 Eventually check if your validation solution is at the expected concentration and has been prepared correctly Initial transmission The initial measurement of the transmitted light through the cell is too low Check if the cell is correctly filled with sample at the beginning of the analysis.
 Check if the cell is clean.
 Check if something is obstructing the light beam through the cell.
 Check the optical components.
 Stopped The analyzer has been stopped manually If there aren't other errors or reasons for the analyzer to be offline, you can restart the online operations.